Gone are the days of expensive stock broker commissions — or any commissions for that matter — among many online brokerage accounts.

 Many brokerages offer their own mutual funds and ETFs, both managed and passive.
-And nearly all funds charge an annual expense ratio.
+Others offer access to third-party funds.
+In either case, most of these funds charge an annual expense ratio.

 That expense ratio is an annual percentage fee, based on the amount that you own.
 If the expense ratio is 0.5%, for example, and you own $10,000 in shares, then you’d lose $50 in expense ratio fees to that fund each year.

 Even so, expense ratios have trended downward in recent years, given the rise in popularity among passive index funds.
 Some brokerages go so far as to offer index funds with 0.0% expense ratios.